 In Entrepreneurship 101, students learned to look at the world through the eyes of the customer – and ah, what a great perspective it is!
 But the journey doesn’t stop there.
-For the holy grail of specificity – while already within reach – there is still much to learn before obtaining it.
-And this is where Entrepreneurship 102 comes in.
+This is where Entrepreneurship 102 comes in.

 Just as important as finding your customer is creating a great product that will solve the customer’s problem.
 How will customers acquire your product?
-How will it solve the customer’s problem?
 What value will your product bring?
 What is your secret sauce?
 How do you stack up vis-à-vis the competition?